ssamot/RL_notebook/RL.md

 * What are the links in states in Toon?
 * Can we write down the Q-values in a more compact way?
-  * Let's devise a tree to do this
+    * Let's devise a method to do this
 * Examples include linear function approximators, neural networks, n-tuple networks
 * Not easy to do, few convergence guarantees
     * But with some effort, this works pretty well

 ## Policy with features

+* What if after catching fish there was another action to choose from ("how many should I eat?")

 |  Policy | Policy Value  | Q-Values  |   |   |